Thad R. Leffingwell Data-verified

 OverviewAI-generated summary

-Leffingwell's scholarship includes research on social norms of alcohol use among American Indian/Alaska Native college students and intentions to reduce alcohol use following health messages.
-He has also studied perceptions of nonsuicidal self-injury and the mental health risks for minoritized graduate students.
-His scholarly contributions are reflected in an h-index of 21, over 1,800 citations, and 81 total publications.
-He has served as Co-PI on a $75,000 NIH/National Institute on Alcohol Abuse and Alcoholism grant focused on protective behavioral strategies in risky drinking contexts.
+Leffingwell's research also addresses specific populations and interventions.
+He has studied the perceptions of smoking bans among cigarette and e-cigarette users and examined social norms related to alcohol consumption among American Indian/Alaska Native college students.
+Additionally, his work has investigated intentions to reduce alcohol use following health messages and the mental health risks for suicidality among minoritized graduate students.
+His scholarship metrics include an h-index of 21 and 1,812 total citations.
+He has been a Co-PI on a $75,000 NIH/National Institute on Alcohol Abuse and Alcoholism grant focused on protective behavioral strategies in risky drinking contexts.

 Metrics